 Bottom Line: Evidence-Based Decision Making

 Independent security research, production deployments, and industry expert insights provide clear guidance beyond marketing claims.
 Cedar excels in security-first environments where safety trumps flexibility, particularly in AWS-centric architectures with straightforward access control needs.
-OPA dominates complex multi-cloud scenarios requiring sophisticated logic and extensive integrations.
+OPA dominates mature operational scenarios requiring complex logic and extensive integrations.

 About Natoma